DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-25-filter-by-subject.md

 - The maximum number of subjects offered: 28
 - The minimum number of subjects offered: 1

-Providers are able to rename subjects when creating a course, whilst retaining the underlying subject code.
-For example, ‘Primary’ (code: 00) is often renamed to ‘Primary (5-11)’ or ‘Primary (7-11)’.
-There are also instances where ‘Primary’ is renamed to a subject that already exists, such as ‘Primary with mathematics’ (code: 03).

-Some courses are compound subjects—they are made up of several subjects.
-For example, Biology, Chemistry and Physics together form a course often labelled ‘Combined science’.
-French, German and Spanish together may form a course labelled ‘Modern languages’.
+Some courses are made up of multiple subjects.
+For example,

-Other example compound courses include:

 - Biology and Physical Education
 - Business Studies and Economics
 - English and Drama
 - Maths and Physics

+Some courses are made up of multiple subjects and are also labelled differently.
+For example;

+- Biology, Chemistry and Physics together is commonly labelled ‘Combined science’
+- French, German and Spanish together is commonly labelled ‘Modern languages’

+Renaming subjects can be problematic.
+For example, ‘Primary’ (code: 00) is often renamed to ‘Primary (5-11)’ or ‘Primary (7-11)’.
+But there are also instances where ‘Primary’ is renamed to a subject that already exists, such as ‘Primary with mathematics’ (code: 03).

 ## What we changed and why